iamkarthikbk/eudyptula/README.md

   - Provide some "proof" this all works properly.

-As you will be putting your id into the kernel module, of course you haven't forgotten it, but just to be safe, it's "a24a6bdd6a14".
+As you will be putting your id into the kernel module, of course you haven't forgotten it, but just to be safe, it's "YOUR_ID".

-#Task 07

 This is Task 07 of the Eudyptula Challenge
 ------------------------------------------